Joseph Moinian

-Joseph Moinian is an American investor, real estate developer, and philanthropist.
+Joseph Moinian (born 1954) is an American investor, real estate developer, and philanthropist.
 He is the founder and CEO of The Moinian Group, one of the largest privately held real-estate firms in the United States.
 He owns and operates more than $10 billion of real estate across the country.

 Early life

 Moinian was born in Tehran, Iran to a Persian Jewish family.
 His father was also a real estate developer.
 At the age of 17, Joseph Moinian immigrated to the United States by himself.
 Moinian graduated from Forest Hills High School and attended The City College of New York before embarking on a career in consumer retail and real estate.

 Career

 After arriving in the United States at the age of 17, Moinian began his first job working at a restaurant in Forest Hills, Queens.
 Moinian's first business venture was in women's fashion.
 He used his knowledge of the textile business to create Billy Jack for Her, a successful women's apparel company named after the 1971 movie Billy Jack.